 Another fan favourite is Lustiga Huset.
 Even if you’re not into antique fun houses, you will notice that this version is big and elaborately themed.
 Most local visitors seem to love it and wait times are often considerable.
 If you’re not willing to conquer the queue, you may want to take a seat on the square right in front of this fun house.
 That will give some perfect views of the attraction’s moving staircase and believe me: that’s fun.
 Some people really have no clue about what they’re doing.

 WORTH A VISIT?

 I always get some kind of ecstatic feeling when I’m at Gröna Lund.
 Despite its ridiculously small size, this park delivers pure amusement park awesomeness.
 The park is impeccably clean, the location is amazing, staff members are very friendly (just like anywhere in Scandinavia) and Gröna Lund has some top notch food and beverage offerings.
 We had a delicious pizza for lunch and our dinner took place in an atmospheric German Biergarten.
 Each aspect of Gröna Lund has been refined with such intelligence that visitors truly get a world-class experience.
 I’m absolutely convinced that this is one of Europe’s finest amusement parks.
 That’s why I rank Gröna Lund higher than places like PortAventura, Alton Towers, Phantasialand and even Disneyland Paris.
-The upcoming B&M coaster will certainly add some extra brilliance, so I hope to come back as soon as it’s operational.
+The recent addition of Monster has only made the park’s lineup stronger, so my love for this park did only grow.
+Gröna Lund, jag älskar dig.